Smolbrainer/gooning/README.md

 ### For Users

-1. **Open the Extension**: Click the Meme Detector icon in your Chrome toolbar
+1. **Open the Extension**: Click the Meme Detector icon in your Chrome toolbar.
-2. **Select Memes**: Check the memes you want to detect from the list
+2. **Select Memes**: Use the popup to select/deselect memes you want to detect.
+Use the search box to filter.
+Use "Select All" to enable detection for all results.
+3. **Add a Meme**: Use the "Add New Meme" form to create a new meme.
+Enter comma-separated keywords and a video/GIF/YouTube URL.
+New memes are POSTed to the backend and cached locally.
+4. **Manage Memes**: Open "Manage Memes" to edit or delete entries.
+Deleting a meme updates local cache and notifies content scripts to reinitialize detection.
+5. **View Stats**: Open the "Stats" panel in the popup to see total detections and per-meme counts.
+Use "Clear Stats" to reset.
-3. **Browse the Web**: Visit any website
+6. **Browse the Web**: Visit any website.
+Detection runs periodically and on DOM changes; when a match is found the overlay will appear.
-4. **Automatic Detection**: When a selected meme's keyword appears on the page, a video overlay will appear
-5. **Close Overlay**: Click the X button or click outside the overlay
+7. **Overlay Controls**: The overlay will auto-fade after ~10 seconds.
+Use popup settings to change autoplay or overlay position.

 ### For Developers